 If you work for yourself, or fall under the category of ‘self-employed’, applying for a home loan can be quite a challenge even if your income is regular.

-But this does not necessarily mean you cannot qualify for a home loan.
+But this does not necessarily mean you cannot get approved for a home loan.
 It just means you might need to put a little bit more effort in to get your home loan approved.
-If you’re in this situation right now, where you're finding it difficult to qualify for a loan, here’s some tips and tricks to get your loan application approved.
+If you’re in this situation right now, where you're finding it difficult to qualify for a loan due to being self-employed, here’s some tips and tricks to get your loan application approved.